oracle/ojdbc-extensions/ojdbc-provider-opentelemetry/README.md

 ## Installation

-All providers in this module are distributed as single jar on the Maven Central Repository.
+This provider is distributed as single jar on the Maven Central Repository.
 The jar is compiled for JDK 8, and is forward compatible with later JDK versions.
 The coordinates for the latest release are:

 ```xml
 <dependency>